What is Process Mining?

 Conclusion

-Overall, process mining can be a powerful tool for improving the efficiency and effectiveness of business processes, and is increasingly used by organizations to drive process improvement efforts.
+Overall, process mining can be a powerful tool for improving the efficiency and effectiveness of business processes.
+And is increasingly used by organizations to drive process improvement efforts.

-It requires harmonized and clean data
+It requires harmonized and clean data.

 This basic requirement can be a major obstacle in your digital transformation journey.